Isangeles/flame/README.md

 ## Documentation
 Source code documentation can be easily browsed with `go doc` command.

-Documentation of configuration files and data files in the form of Troff pages is available under `doc/data` directory.
+Documentation of configuration files and data files in the form of Troff pages is available under `doc` directory.

 You can easily view documentation pages with `man` command.

 For example to display documentation page for character data files:
 ```
-$ man doc/data/characters
+$ man doc/characters
 ```

 Note that documentation of data files is still incomplete.